Universal groups of cellular automata: Generators for some groups

+Suppose then $|A| = 2, n \geq 3$.
+Then it is essentially classical that the set of all even permutations of $A^4$ generates all even permutations of $A^n$ for any $n$ (swaps, flips and the Toffoli gate $(a,b,c) \mapsto (a,b,c + ab)$ are even as permutations of $A^4$), and a quick search in GAP \cite{GAP} shows that the set of all even permutations of $A^4$ is generated by the even permutations of $A^3$. \end{proof}

+The lemma does not hold for $|A| = 2$ and permutations applied in adjacent cells: all permutations of $A^2$ are affine for the natural linear structure of $A^2 \cong \Z_2^2$, so they will also give only affine maps with respect to the natural linear structure of $A^n$.
+In fact, they do not generate all even permutations of $A^3$.

+As hinted by the title of the section, a typical and useful way to think of permutations applied to subwords is as ``reversible logical gates''.
+One can draw reversible gates in picture form by having a ``wire'' for each $i \in \{0, \ldots, n-1\}$, and the $i$th wire carries a signal corresponding to the symbol $w_i \in A$.
+A permutation $\pi$ applied to consecutive wires $\{i, i+1, \ldots, i+j-1\}$ is visualized as a box labeled with the corresponding permutation of $\Sym(A^j)$, and is thought of as a logical gate acting on the signals.
+The special gate which performs the operation $ab \leftrightarrow ba$ on $a,b \in A$ can be represented as a reordering of wires (the braiding of the wires carries no meaning).

-As hinted by the title of the section, it is useful to think of permutations applied to subwords as ``reversible logical gates'', and we say a family of gates is \emph{universal} if it generates all the even gates on $A^n$ for large enough $n$.
+We say a family of gates is \emph{universal} if it generates all the even gates on $A^n$ for large enough $n$.
 Combining the previous lemma with any standard set of generators for $\Alt(A^2)$, we obtain a set of two gates that generates all other gates.
-It is well-known that as $n$ tends to infinity, the fraction of pairs $(g, h) \in \Alt(n)$ with $\langle g, h \rangle = \Alt(n)$ tends to $1$ \cite{Di69}, so almost any two even random permutations of $A^2$ form a universal family of reversible gates.
+It is well-known that as $n$ tends to infinity, the fraction of pairs $(g, h) \in \Alt(k)$ with $\langle g, h \rangle = \Alt(k)$ tends to $1$ \cite{Di69}, so almost any two even random permutations of $A^2$ form a universal family of reversible gates.
 We conjecture that a single gate suffices for $n$ large enough.

-The previous lemma does not hold for $|A| = 2$: When $|A| = 2$, all permutations of $A^2$ are affine for the natural linear structure of $A^2$, so they will also give only affine maps with respect to the natural linear structure of $A^n$.
-In fact, they do not generate all even permutations of $A^3$.
-On the other hand, it is known that if $|A| = 2$, then the set of all even permutations of $A^4$ generates all even permutations of $A^n$ for any $n$ (swaps, flips and the Toffoli gate are even as permutations of $A^4$), and a quick search in GAP \cite{GAP} shows that the set of all even permutations of $A^4$ is generated by the the even permutations of $A^3$.
-Thus, on the binary alphabet the lemma is true if $A^2$ is replaced by $A^3$ (starting from $n \geq 3$).